-The best thing about writing Tout Sweet, as I've said many times, is the feedback and messages I've received from readers around the world, which continue to arrive on daily basis (yesterday's emails from example, came from Ontario, Vancouver, Prince Edward Island, Germany and Finland - the first from that country.)
+The best thing about writing Tout Sweet is the feedback and messages I've received from readers around the world, which continue to arrive on daily basis (yesterday's emails from example, came from Ontario, Vancouver, Prince Edward Island, Germany and Finland - the first from that country.)
 Another memorable email came from a City girl, who had decided to take some time out from Canary Wharf and emailed to say she had been reading Tout Sweet on a catamaran to Koh Phangan.

 But I was particularly bowled over by the following review of Tout Sweet, sent by Louisa, who is thirteen and lives in Australia.
 If I hadn't written the book myself, Louisa's review would definitely make we want to rush out and buy it.